Retirement Accounts

 The IRS will charge you a 10% penalty for money taken out of your 401(k) early in most circumstances.

-If you do decide to cash out our 401(k) plan, you should know it requires a little planning.
-You’ll want to make sure you minimize tax penalties so that you get the most out of the money you’ve set aside.
+If you decide to cash out our 401(k) plan, you should know it requires a little planning.
+You’ll want to minimize tax penalties to get the most out of the money you’ve set aside.
 In this article, we’ll break down what you need to do to prepare for cashing out your 401(k), including determining eligibility and understanding what you’re giving up.
-As a result, you’ll be ready to make a fully-informed decision.
+As a result, you’ll be ready to make a fully informed decision.

 Eligibility for cashing out a 401(k) plan

 No advice you receive on how to cash out 401(k) accounts will matter if your plan doesn’t allow it.
 Yes, some employers won’t let you take the money out.
-Even if your employer does, there could be restrictions on how the money can be withdrawn.
-You probably have some type of documentation with your 401(k) that you can check.
+Even if your employer does, there could be restrictions on how the funds can be withdrawn.
+You probably have some documentation with your 401(k) to check.
 If not, ask your HR department to provide your policy documents.
 You can always take money out of plans you’re not participating in anymore – e.g. a plan at an old employer.

 If you’re 59 and ½ years old, though, none of that matters.
 You can take money from your 401(k) starting at age 59 and ½ without paying a penalty.
 If you haven’t yet celebrated your 59th birthday, you may prefer instead to take a loan against your 401(k) if your employer allows it.
 This will help get you through your financial situation while still ensuring the money is there when it’s time to retire.

 If you do choose to take a loan against your 401(k), it’s important to know the risks.
 Although it will vary based on your employer’s restrictions, the maximum amount that can be borrowed against a 401(k) is usually 50 percent or $50,000, whichever is greater.
-Once you take out the money, you’ll have five years to pay it back, with interest that you’ll actually be paying into your own 401(k) account.
-Keep in mind that during this time, the money you’ve taken out will not be invested, so you’ll lose the compound interest you would have been earning.
-If you can’t pay it back, you’ll owe tax on that income, as well as a 10 percent penalty if you haven’t yet reached the minimum age.
+Once you take out the money, you’ll have five years to pay it back, with interest that you’ll be paying into your own 401(k) account.
+Remember that during this time, the money you’ve taken out will not be invested, so you’ll lose the compound interest you would have been earning.
+If you can’t pay it back, you’ll owe tax on that income and a 10 percent penalty if you haven’t yet reached the minimum age.

 Questions about your 401(k)?
 We're here to help.